Vyral/cathy-naiser/_posts/2020-11-12-how-can-buyers-win-a-bidding-war.md

 {% include youtube.html %}

 I’ve been hearing of buyers and sellers who don’t even want to enter the market because they’re afraid of the competition that comes with the frequent bidding wars we see in our market.
-Today I’m hOIˆ)<br>ere to say that you don’t have to be afraid of bidding wars, and there are ways you can win them.
+Today I’m here to say that you don’t have to be afraid of bidding wars, and there are ways you can win them.
 Occasionally one of our buyers will lose a bidding war to a cash buyer, but most of the time, they come out on top.
 Here are my tips to help you find success in our competitive market:

 **1\.
-Work with an experienced agent with a proven strategy.**
+Work with an experienced agent who can offer a proven strategy.&nbsp;**

 **2\.
 Make a good offer**.
 In this market, you should offer full price or more; in most bidding wars that I’m seeing, homes are selling between $10,000 and $20,000 over list price.